top of page

 Always consult your doctor if you believe your condition has changed and regularly get screened every few years for chronic conditions such as colon cancer.

-A healthy outlook on living with Crohn's disease is also a very important factor.
+A healthy outlook on living with Crohn's disease is also significant.
 Stress can affect flare-ups and lead to discomfort.
-A positive outlook is good on many levels for everyone and will further add value to most people with Crohn's disease who live happy and healthy lives.
+A positive outlook is good on many levels for everyone and will add value to most people with Crohn's disease who live happy and healthy lives.

 IBD, Crohn's, UC, gas bloating, health, microbiome, gastrointestinal gi system, see your gastroenterology doctor or gastroenterologist